department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-120">120 days</button>
 <div id="questions-120" class="usa-accordion-content">

 After 120 days, we're required by law to transfer your debt to the U.S. Treasury.

-They will add more fees and interest to your copay debt.
+The U.S. Treasury will add more fees and interest to your copay debt.
 They may also:
 - Offset any federal and state payments you're entitled to.
 This means they may reduce or withhold part of your tax refunds, Social Security benefits, or any federal or state salary or retirement benefits to pay your debt.
 - Refer your account to a private collection agency, which will add more fees and interest to your debt.
 - Garnish your wages from a non-federal job.
 This means they may take part of your wages to pay your debt.

-<a href=https://fiscal.treasury.gov/top/faqs-for-the-public.htm>Read frequently asked questions about the Treasury Offset Program</a>.
+<a href="https://fiscal.treasury.gov/top/">Visit the Treasury Offset Program website to learn more</a>.

 </div>
 </li>